News

 About this story

 For the complete original report, visit ValleyCentral (KVEO/CBS4) - Sports .
 Have a tip or correction?
-Contact our newsroom .
+Contact the editor .

 Published: July 8, 2026 ·